davekinkead/dailydialectic/_posts/2015-04-24-is-australia-isis.md

 ---
-title: Is Australia basically as bad as ISIS?
+title: Is Australia as bad as ISIS?
 author: Hugh Breakey
 affiliation: Griffith University
 layout: bite